nilsmagnus/grib/README.md

-GRIB2 Golang experimental parser
+GRIB2 Golang parser application and library
 ================================

-Unfinished dirty parser for meteo data
+Parser and library for grib2 file format.

+Forked from github.com/analogic/grib which is now abandoned by the author.

 ## Usage